SE7EN-Lab/kubernetes-handson/Installation_Bootstrapping/k8s-virtualbox/README.md

     - Nodes can retrieve the signed certificate from the Kubernetes CA
     - Nodes can generate a kube-config file using this certificate by themselves
     - Nodes can start and join the cluster by themselves
-    - Nodes can renew certificates when they expire by themselves
+    - Nodes can renew certificates when they are due to expire by themselves
 - Requirement for TLS bootstrapping
     - Certificates API: The Certificate API (as discussed in the lecture) provides a set of APIs on Kubernetes that can help us manage certificates (Create CSR, Get them signed by CA, Retrieve signed certificate etc).
 The worker nodes (kubelets) have the ability to use this API to get certificates signed by the Kubernetes CA.
 - Pre Requisites: